Freedom Train: 1947–1949 Freedom Train

 The first Freedom Train was proposed in April 1946 by Attorney General Tom C. Clark, who believed that Americans had begun taking the principles of liberty for granted in the post-war years.
 The idea was adopted by a coalition that included Paramount Pictures and the Advertising Council, which had just changed its name from "War Advertising Council".

 Plans and messaging

-Thomas D'Arcy Brophy (of advertising firm Kenyon & Eckhardt) described the Freedom Train as "a campaign to sell America to Americans".
+Thomas D'Arcy Brophy (of the advertising firm Kenyon & Eckhardt) described the Freedom Train as "a campaign to sell America to Americans".
 The Advertising Council planned an assortment of other events to accompany the train, including messages in radio programs, comic books, and films.
 In each city where the train stopped, they organized a "Rededication Week" for public celebrations of the United States.
 In February 1947, the group formed the "American Heritage Foundation" and named Brophy its president.

 The Board of Trustees for the new foundation included: